-- 1.1 Under Regulation 21 of the Communications (Access to Infrastructure) Regulations 20163 (the "ATI Regulations") Ofcom is required to issue guidance.
+- 1.1 Under Regulation 21 of the Communications (Access to Infrastructure) Regulations 20161 (the ATI Regulations) Ofcom is required to issue guidance.
 This statement comprises guidance for the purposes of those Regulations. - 1.2 The guidance explains how Ofcom expects to handle disputes referred to it in accordance with ATI Regulation 12.
-Broadly, this document sets out: - the form and manner in which disputes should be referred to Ofcom; - the process to be followed and the information/evidence Ofcom requires in order to determine at the outset whether the statutory grounds for a dispute referral are met; - the kind of information Ofcom might expect the parties in dispute ("Parties") to submit to Ofcom during the course of proceedings to enable Ofcom properly to determine the dispute; - the remedies available to Ofcom in any given case; and - some of the considerations Ofcom is likely to take into account to determine a dispute. - 1.3 It should be noted that Ofcom is responsible for resolving other types of dispute, in particular those which may be referred to it under sections 185 191 of the Communications Act 2003.
-Separate guidelines exist in relation to such disputes,4 a review of those guidelines and related guidance on recovery of regulatory costs and expenses in disputes will be undertaken shortly.
+Broadly, this document sets out: - the form and manner in which disputes should be referred to Ofcom; - the process to be followed and the information/evidence Ofcom requires in order to determine at the outset whether the statutory grounds for a dispute referral are met; - the kind of information Ofcom might expect the parties in dispute (Parties) to submit to Ofcom during the course of proceedings to enable Ofcom properly to determine the dispute; - the remedies available to Ofcom in any given case; and - some of the considerations Ofcom is likely to take into account to determine a dispute. - 1.3 It should be noted that Ofcom is responsible for resolving other types of dispute, in particular those which may be referred to it under sections 185 191 of the Communications Act 2003.
+Separate guidelines exist in relation to such disputes,2 and a review of those guidelines will be undertaken shortly.